-One of the most considerable constraints is the balance of the entire prototype.
-Previous attempts were successful on stability because the board itself was round and only had the load of one person on the middle.
-By adding components such as a steering wheel and an operating system, which encompasses a battery and a blower, an uneven load across the board could be created.
+One of the most considerable constraints is the geometry of the board which is directly correlated to the overall shape of the skirt.
+Previous attempts were successful on stability with the rectangular board but due to the rectangular shape of the board, it is nearly impossible to seal the board and skirt together completely.
+The easiest geometric shape that would allow the most seal is a circular design of the board due to the constant diameter.
+The circular shape was in fact how this project came about.
 These are conceptions that need to be taken into consideration and worked through testing of designs and calculations.
 Along with the balance, comes the ability to hold certain amount of loads.

 Another significant constriction is sound.
 Some blowers and fans can be very loud when they are on use.
 Also, the airflow created from the blower creates a cushion of air below the board itself and if it comes into heavy contact with solid surfaces, it can create a loud sound.
 For this reason, the different types of terrains become a problem as well.
 It is desired that the prototype can be able to ride over various types of land without any interference and/or excessive noise production and if it comes into heavy contact with solid surfaces, it can create a loud sound.
 For this reason, the different types of terrains become a problem as well.
-It is desired that the prototype can be able to ride over various types of land without any interference and/or excessive noise production and if it comes into heavy contact with solid surfaces, it can create a loud sound.
-For this reason, the different types of terrains become a problem as well.
 It is desired that the prototype can be able to ride over various types of land without any interference and/or excessive noise production.